 An open radical nephrectomy can be used to treat renal cancer by removing an entire kidney that is affected by cancer.
-While this procedure is the most common type of treatment for renal cancer that has not spread outside of its point of origin, it may also be beneficial in certain cases in which the cancer has begun to metastasize.
+While this procedure is a common type of treatment for renal cancer that has not spread outside of its point of origin, it may also be beneficial in certain cases in which the cancer has begun to spread locally or to a limited number of external sites.
 Under these circumstances, the goal of the procedure, which is also known as a cytoreductive radical nephrectomy, is to remove as much of the cancer as possible.
 This can potentially increase the effectiveness of subsequent chemotherapy or radiation therapy, because there may be less cancer to address.

 To perform an open radical nephrectomy, a surgeon will typically: